FoxLisk/alttp-notes/routes/any_no_eg.md

   * dodge trident
   * stand around 1/3 down from the top of the room facing a wall
   * 3 arrows in wall
-  * face torch, hold sword out, 2 bombs OR bomb + hook
+  * face torch, hold sword out, 2 bombs OR bomb + boomerang
   * hook
   * RELEASE SWORD
   * hook again